Ryan1729/foxbook-setup/README.md

 ### Step 1

-This script will attempt to make sure wireless internet access will work on the next boot and install and configure things.
-A graphical environment should appear and you should be prompted to setup an i3wm config.
+This script installs and configures x11 and the i3 window manager.
+After running the script a graphical environment should appear and you should be prompted to setup an i3wm config.
 The defaults should work so you can just press enter throughout that.
 After that is done you will be presented with a blank screen and you will need to either reboot or shutdown and restart the machine.

 ```
 foxbook-setup 1 | ash